Bikeman868/OwinFramework/readme.md

-This project set out to define an open architecture for building middleware components that work together, and in the spirit of the original OWIN design it comprises mostly interfaces that do not place constraints on the shape of the middleware compoennts.
+This project set out to define an open architecture for building middleware components that work together, and in the spirit of the original OWIN design it comprises mostly interfaces that do not place constraints on the shape of the middleware components.

-Using this framework I can I source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose, and the session provider knows whether it needs to establish session or not without knowing anything about
+Using this framework I can source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose, and the session provider knows whether it needs to establish session or not without knowing anything about